Pyrocat: Versions and Mixing Directions

 Tests show that the Pyrocat-A stock solution is stable in partially full bottles for up to a year.
 If shelf life of longer than one year is desired I recommend mixing Stock A in glycol.
 Stock Solution B has indefinite shelf life.

-Mixing one-liter of Pyrocat-HD Stock A solution in propylene glycol.
+Mixing one-liter of Pyrocat-HD Stock A solution in propylene glycol.1.
+Weigh out all of the chemicals for Stock A.

 50.0g of pyrocatechin, 10.0g of sodium metabisulfite, 2.0g of Phenidone and 1.0g of potassium bromide.